 In 1991, I derived the intrinsic equations of motion of a string in Riemannian manifolds, as a model for the then emerging string theory of high-energy physics, showing the connection between the hierarchy of integrable equations of hydrodynamic type and the general setting of intrinsic kinematics of one-dimensional objects in (2n+1)-dimensional manifolds.
 More recently, in a joint work with my PhD student Alice Roitberg, I contributed to extend the hydrodynamic description of the Gross-Pitaevskii equation to general Riemannian manifolds, with possible applications to analog models of black holes in cosmology.

-Origin and developments of mathematical ideas
+Origin and developments of mathematical concepts

 In a series of papers (1992-1996) I contributed to publicise and review some lost works by Tullio Levi-Civita and his student Luigi Sante Da Rios, devoted to the development of the asymptotic potential theory of thin tubes and vortex filament dynamics.
 I also provided evidence for Karl Friedrich Gauss‘ unknown derivation of the linking number formula, and a reconstruction of the independent derivation of the very same formula by James Clerk Maxwell.